muellerzr/fastai2_tabular_hybrid/README.md

+# fastai2_tabular_hybrid
+> Hybrid approaches to supporting more datatypes with fastai2 tabular

-# nbdev template
+# Contributers:

-Use this template to more easily create your nbdev project.
+* Zachary Mueller